kristianhnielsen/portfolio-website/src/content/blog/Getting Started with Sanity in Astro.md

 ## Portable Text

 Let's start by adding the body text.
-The body is saved as <a href="https://www.sanity.io/docs/presenting-block-text" class="external-link" target="_blank">Portable Text</a>, this allows the text to keep the information about formatting etc. from the text editor in Sanity Studio.
+The body is saved as <a href="https://www.sanity.io/docs/presenting-block-text" rel="noopener noreferrer" target="_blank">Portable Text</a>, this allows the text to keep the information about formatting etc. from the text editor in Sanity Studio.

 To use Portable Text in Astro is fairly simple: